 Sri Lanka’s iconic railways were actually built by the British in 1864, as a way of transporting tea from the hill country to the capital of Colombo.
+The Sri Lankan rail network is a whopping 1,508 km long and is now used as one of the main public transport systems in Sri Lanka.
 It remains an extremely cheap but impressive way to travel around Sri Lanka and is a definite highlight.

 Any train journey you take in Sri Lanka will be beautiful in its own way, but the iconic photos of the blue train roaring through tiered tea fields are taken in Sri Lanka’s hill country.
 The most famous and arguably most beautiful railway line runs between Kandy and Ella, two towns you will certainly want to visit (read why in my two week itinerary).
 If you travel the whole line from start to finish it will take around 7 hours but there are numerous worthwhile stops along the way.
 Nuwara Eliya and Haputale are two places you should consider stopping if you have time.

 Another option, if you are staying in Ella, is to take the shorter ride to Badulla.
 There are numerous sights to see once you reach Badulla and the train ride there is meant to be breathtaking.

 If you are heading to Sri Lanka’s beaches you should still consider travel by train.
 Instead of tea fields you will have coastal views for much of the journey, a lovely sea breeze coming through the open doors and windows, and the space to walk around and stretch your legs.

 Frustratingly it isn’t possible to travel the whole of Sri Lanka by train.
 If you want to experience both the beaches and the hill country then at some point you will have to find an alternative method of transport (or go all the way back to Colombo).